viniciusdutra314/EletroComp/relatorio1/relatorio1.typ

 == 5.10

 #box(
   fill: luma(240),
   inset: 10pt,
   outset: 5pt,
   radius: 3pt,
   [
  Investigate the performance of the simultaneous over-relaxation algorithm for a point charge in two and three dimensions.
-Hint: In two dimensions we know the optimum choice of the over-relaxation parameter, α in (5.18).
-In three dimensions you should determine the optimum choice of this parameter by observing the speed of convergence for different values of α.
-How sensitive is the convergence to the value of α?
+Hint: In two dimensions we know the optimum choice of the over-relaxation parameter, $alpha$ in (5.18).
+In three dimensions you should determine the optimum choice of this parameter by observing the speed of convergence for different values of $alpha$.
+How sensitive is the convergence to the value of $alpha$?
   ]
+)
+Teoricamente poderíamos ter considerado $alpha in (1,2)$, mas amostrando alguns pontos nesse intervalo, o método tem uma convergência muito lenta, então o gráfico foi feito perto do valor ótimo $alpha in (1.8,2.0)$

+Curiosamente, o valor de $alpha$ ótimo ocorre aproximadamente no mesmo ponto, tanto no caso bidimensional como tridimensional.
+#figure(
+  image("results/ex10_alpha.png"),
+  caption: "Alpha em 2D e 3D"
 )